-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 125 words.

-The student will complete various projects that will show different principles of 3D design.
-Each project will include video submissions that showcase the different stages of the project, and then the completed work.
-The student will be required to submit a sketch to accompany each of the projects completed in the course.
+The student will complete various assignments that will show different principles of 3D design.
+Each assignment will include video submissions that showcase the different stages of the assignment, and then the completed work.
+The student will be required to submit a sketch to accompany each of the assignments completed in the course.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned Module: Weeks.
 Each quiz will be open-book/open-notes, contain 10 multiple-choice and true/false questions, and have a 25-minute time limit.